 As the number of homeowners associations (HOAs) continues to rise, so does the complexity of managing these communities....

-What to Know About the HOA Balcony Law (SB 326)
+What to Know About SB 326: The HOA Balcony Law

 SB 326 requires associations to conduct visual inspections of exterior elevated elements and load-bearing components six feet above ground, including: balconies, decks, patios, and elevated walkways.
 It’s required that a Licensed Structural Engineer or Architect generate a report summarizing the findings, which should then be included in the association’s reserve study.

-Inspections are required regularly, and the bill outlines different timelines for both existing associations and newly built condo buildings.
-For existing HOAs, the first inspection of Exterior Elevated Elements needs to be completed by January 1, 2025.
+Inspections are required regularly, and Senate Bill 326 outlines different timelines for both existing associations and newly built condo buildings.
+For existing HOAs, the first inspection of exterior elevated elements needs to be completed by January 1, 2025.
 Subsequent inspections need to be completed once every nine years in coordination with the reserve study inspection.

 For new condo associations, any new building that had a building permit application submitted after January 1, 2020, the first inspection deadline for newly constructed condos is within six years of getting issued a Certificate of Occupancy.
 Subsequent inspections have the same cycle as existing buildings (once every 9 years).

-- The inspector must be either a licensed structural engineer or architect.
+- According to SB 326 requirements, the inspector must be either a licensed structural engineer or architect.

 - The bill requires inspecting a “random and statistically significant sample” of EEEs (95% confidence, error margin ± 5%).